Feedback-Dominated Accretion Flows: Introduction

-In this paper, we build analytic and semi-analytic disk models for steady state, two-fluid AGN disks, exploring new regimes of disk structure.
-Our goal is to delineate the astrophysical conditions under which heating from embeds -- typically accretion feedback from stellar mass black holes -- is the primary heating source for the AGN gas, and to explore the consequences for AGN structure and accretion in these feedback-dominated accretion flows.
-In \S \ref{sec:disks}, we introduce our microphysical and ``mesophysical'' assumptions in order to present the set of disk equations we solve later on. \S \ref{sec: Disc structure} presents the general features of these solutions and delineates the regions of parameter space over which they are self-consistent (and those in which they are not). \S \ref{sec:implications} uses these steady state solutions to address the original questions of Toomre instability and inflow timescales, while making preliminary predictions for the novel effects of the feedback-dominated regime on the AGN channel.
+In this paper, we build analytic and semianalytic disk models for steady-state, two-fluid AGN disks, exploring new regimes of disk structure.
+Our goal is to delineate the astrophysical conditions under which heating from embeds -- typically accretion feedback from stellar-mass BHs -- is the primary heating source for the AGN gas and to explore the consequences for AGN structure and accretion in these feedback-dominated accretion flows.
+In \S \ref{sec:disks}, we introduce our microphysical and ``mesophysical'' assumptions in order to present the set of disk equations we solve later on. \S \ref{sec: Disc structure} presents the general features of these solutions and delineates the regions of parameter space over which they are self-consistent (and those in which they are not). \S \ref{sec:implications} uses these steady-state solutions to address the original questions of Toomre instability and inflow timescales while making preliminary predictions for the novel effects of the feedback-dominated regime on the AGN channel.
 We summarize in \S \ref{sec:conclusions}.

-\section{Two-Fluid AGN Disks}
+\section{Two-fluid AGN Disks}

-In this section we construct a new model for AGN accretion discs, with SMBH mass $M$ and constant gas accretion rate $\dot{M}_{\rm g}$, that is initially based on the 1D (axisymmetric with averaged vertical structure) Shakura-Sunyaev $\alpha$-model \citep{ShakuraSunyaev1973}.
-The primary difference from classical $\alpha$-models is that we also include a collisionless (or at most, weakly collisional) second fluid of embedded compact objects (most importantly, stellar mass black holes), that accrete gas and exert heat in return, stabilizing the disk structure.
+In this section we construct a new model for AGN accretion discs, with SMBH mass $M$ and constant gas accretion rate $\dot{M}_{\rm g}$, that is initially based on the 1D (axisymmetric with averaged vertical structure) Shakura--Sunyaev $\alpha$ model \citep{ShakuraSunyaev1973}.
+The primary difference from classical $\alpha$ models is that we also include a collisionless (or at most, weakly collisional) second fluid of ECOs (most importantly, stellar-mass BHs), that accrete gas and exert heat in return, stabilizing the disk structure.
 The primary effect of the ``second fluid'' in our model comes in the local energy conservation equation: